Divya110205/19AI307_JAVA/Module-06/DAY-5/README.md

 2. Create a parent class Number:

-a.
+-a.
 Define two integer variables num1 and num2 initialized with values 10 and 5.

-b.
+-b.
 Define an integer variable result.

 3. Create a subclass Addition that extends Number:

-a.
+-a.
 Define a method add() to perform addition and display the result.

 4. Create another subclass Subtraction that extends Number:

-a.
+-a.
 Define a method sub() to perform subtraction and display the result.

 5. In the Main class:

-a.Create objects for Addition and Subtraction.
+-a.Create objects for Addition and Subtraction.

-b.
+-b.
 Call the add() and sub() methods respectively

 7. End the program.